The Return of Marcus Sextus: Context

-History and description
+Description

-The painting depicts the fictional Roman general Marcus Sextus, who had been proscribed during the rule of Sulla, who became dictator in 82 BC.
+The painting depicts the fictional Roman general Marcus Sextus, who had been proscribed during the rule of Sulla.
 After Sulla's fall, he returned to Rome to find his wife dead.
-It was originally intended to feature the figure of Belisarius, but Guérin altered it.
-The painting shows Marcus Sextus in a gloomy room, silent and still, visibly heartbroken, in front of the bed where his dead wife is lying, holding one of her hands.
+The painting shows Marcus Sextus in a gloomy room, silent and still, visibly heartbroken, in front of the bed where his dead wife is lying, his fingers gently entwined with her lifeless hand.
 Her daughter grabs his leg, in mourning.
 His wife lies, pale, in bed, with one of her breasts exposed.